sodafoundation/documentation/content/api-specs/_index.md

 ---
-title: SODA API Specifications
+title: SODA API Standards for Data and Storage
 description: "Provides all the API Specifications of SODA Foundation."
 weight: 5
 disableToc: false
 ---

+## SODA API Specificaiton
+The first draft for RFC, v0.0.1 is available [here](https://github.com/sodafoundation/documentation/blob/master/content/api-specs/SODA_API_Standards_for_Data_and_Storage.pdf)

-## SODA API Swagger files
+## SODA API Standards  Swagger files
 This section provides the latest API Swagger files from github.
 We are in the process of updating the API Specifications.
 (In the mean time, if you are looking for specific versions, you can either pick using the release tag or specific commit id from the respective files as given below)

 ### Block and File APIs (on-prem)